offlinefirst/offlinefirst.org/_posts/2017-11-11-microsoft.md

 logo:     /images/camp/Microsoft_Edge_logo.svg
 ---

-We're proud to have the tremendous support of our room sponsor, [Microsoft](https://www.microsoft.com/).
+We're proud to have the tremendous support of our room sponsor, [Microsoft Edge](https://www.microsoft.com/).